SETS-VN/MVP/Source Code/sets/README.md

   - Electricity isn't divided into groups
   - Bus and Trains aren't divided into separate types
 - Changes needed:
+  - Edit itmes in carbon calculator
-  - Edit the values in ItemInfo.js (everything is currently default to 1) for the logic
+  - Edit numbers in carbon
-  - Maybe update formula?
+  - Preload both carbon and eco calculators
+  - Add "gamification"/ make the form more interesting
-  - Add header to match w/ Wordpress Header in Demo app
+  - Add comparison w/ Average CO2 in result
-  - Make the carbon calculator look a bit better
-    - Create a icon wrapper to edit icons
-    - Add color?
+  - Add pie chart in result detailing each amount
-    - Change size & spacing
-  - Change display & specific text
+  - Deploy with Vercel
 ## Getting Started & Testing
 1. Requirements
 - Node: please use one of the latest versions of node (14.16.1, >=15 should work).
 If there is an outdated node version, I recommend using the nvm package.